Alfonsoanava/Alfonsoanava/README.md

 - 👋 Hi, I’m @Alfonsoanava
 - 👀 I’m interested in ...Cryptocurrency
 - 🌱 I’m currently learning ...
-Reading books from the z library
+Reading books from the z library  for free crypto books
 - 💞️ I’m looking to collaborate on ...Minting tokens
 - 📫 How to reach me ... alfonsoanava@icloud.com